OnurGumus/onurgumus.github.io/_posts/2020-11-25-Fable-Web-Components.md

-At we first we have a reusable WebComponent module which is the basis and encapsulating common code for our future web controls.
+Firstly, we have a reusable WebComponent module which is the basis and encapsulating common code for our future web controls.